webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Markéta is a UX researcher with 8 years of experience uncovering insights to shape user-centered designs.
-At Trezor, she navigates the complexities of the crypto industry while bridging software, hardware, and firmware research in a single role.
-Passionate about demystifying crypto and making advanced security concepts accessible, she thrives on experimenting with new approaches and learning from each unique challenge.
+Markéta is a UX researcher with eight years of experience uncovering insights to shape user-centred designs.
+At Trezor, she navigates the complexities of the crypto industry while bringing together software, hardware, and firmware research in a single role.
+Passionate about demystifying crypto and making advanced security concepts accessible, Markéta thrives on experimenting with new approaches and learning from each unique challenge.

 ## Session Details

 ### Date

+May 29, 2025 1:00 pm

 ### Duration